uniglot/korean-word-ipa-dictionary/README.md

 # Korean Word-IPA Dictionary

+### Notice (19 Aug, 2022)

+I'm going to refactor the entire code soon and add a CI pipeline to keep the dictionary updated!

+I'll put efforts to get it done within September.

 ## 1. Getting List of Word Entries

 From [the latest Kowiktionary dump](https://dumps.wikimedia.org/kowiktionary/latest/), I got the list of every word in main namespace.